 Gap Year Days 64 – 70

-Our visit to Venice is a little muddled.
+Our visit to Venice was a little muddled.
 Some advice – if you want to stay in Venice in June, don’t try to book only a week or so out.
 Unless of course you are prepared to pay $500 per night!
 We were not.
 With a lot of searching, and the pain of swapping accomodation, we are staying in three different places during our visit.

-Our first place was in Padua, and our arrival was stressful, but in the end uneventful, thanks to the train strike.
+Our first place was in nearby Padua, and our arrival was stressful, but in the end uneventful, thanks to the train strike.
 Because we knew about it, I was able to ensure we got on one of the skeleton regional services to Milan they were running between 6-9am.
 This meant an early morning.
 By 6am we were parked on the platform waiting for a train – any train really!
 At just before seven a train came along, so we jumped on.
 Luckily it was going all the way into Milano Centrale, which was exactly where we needed to get to on the first leg of our trip.

 In Milan we bought tickets to Padua on one of the Frecciarossa trains.
 These are the high speed variety that zoom along at up to 300km/hr.
 They are comfy, quiet, and a great way to travel.
 The Frecciarossa weren’t on strike, so that was the only way to ensure we got to Padua.
 Until now, we have only used them when we could get bargain tickets, otherwise regional trains are much cheaper.
 They are slower, and not as nice, but they do the job.
 And we have a budget we need to stick to!
 It cost us €50 more than we wanted to pay, but we got to Padua!